-- There is nothing wrong in using store-bought vathal, you may not require to add salt in kulambu if they are too salty.
+- If you use store-bought vathal, you may not require to add salt in kulambu as they are usually too salty.

 - Instead of adding spice powders directly I have mixed them in water before adding into the pan to prevent them getting burnt.